 The date of the last activity for that opportunity or record

-• A “completed” test can still have activity as it is processed for reporting.
+• A “completed” assessment can still have activity as it is processed for reporting.

-Expiration Date The date the test opportunity expired (This field is blank if the test has not expired.)
+The date the test opportunity expired (This field is blank if the assessment has not expired.)

 Force Complete Date

-• CAASPP (except CAST): Either the day after the final day of the selected testing window or the day after the statewide testing window has closed, a test is force-completed, which is when one or more portions of the test that had not been logged on to by the student is sent, instead, to the system for scoring.
-This is applicable to multipart tests such as the Smarter Balanced for ELA or mathematics and the CAA for Science.
+• CAASPP: Either the day after the final day of the selected testing window or the day after the statewide testing window has closed, an assessment is force-completed, which is when one or more portions of the assessment that had not been logged on to by the student is sent, instead, to the system for scoring.
+This is applicable to multipart assessments such as the Smarter Balanced for ELA or mathematics and the CAA for Science.

-• ELPAC: The day after the statewide testing window has closed, a test is force-completed, which is when one or more domains of the test that had not been logged on to by the student or kindergarten through grade two Writing domain Answer Book was never submitted, the test is sent, instead, to the system for scoring.
+• ELPAC: The day after the statewide testing window has closed, an assessment is force-completed, which is when one or more domains of the assessment that had not been logged on to by the student or kindergarten through grade two Writing domain Answer Book was never submitted, the assessment is sent, instead, to the system for scoring.

-Remote Session Indicates that the test was administered remotely (This field is populated as a Y/N value.)
+Indicates that the assessment was administered remotely (This field is populated as a Y/N value.)

 Secure Browser

-Indicates whether the test was taken using the secure browser or the web-based Student Testing Interface.
-(This field is populated as a Y/N/Partial value, where “Partial” indicates that the student took part of an assessment using the secure browser and part of an assessment using the web-based student testing interface.)
+Indicates whether the assessment was taken using the secure browser or the web-based Student Testing Interface (This field is populated as a Y/N/Partial value, where “Partial” indicates that the student took part of an assessment using the secure browser and part of an assessment using the web-based student testing interface.)

 During high-volume testing, this value may take an extended amount of time before it updates from “N” to “Y” for students who tested using a secure browser.